TechToThePeople/publicautocomplete/README.md

 Think long and hard about what you really want to expose, if you value privacy, that's probably not what you want.

-Is it normal for instance to provide the name of organisations that are your IT provider, bank, cleaning, center for drug abuse, restaurants...
+Is it normal for instance to provide the name of organisations that are your IT providers, banks, cleaning company, center for drug abuse, restaurants...
 Search all your organisations, and be sure you and they are ok being on a list associated with your org, I'll wait.

-Including all the errors of people that registered online and put fake or obscene organisation names?
-You know, when Dick from the company "two girls and a cup" registered to your events and newsletter?
+Including all the errors of people that registered online?
+Including the spams, fake or obscene organisation names?
+You know, when "Dick" from the company "two girls and a cup" registered to your events and newsletter?

 So you do want to customise the list and restrict to a subset only?
 Good, that's what I thought.

-You need to add in your civicrm.settings.php (or settings.php)
+You need to add in your civicrm.settings.php a new config variable global $civicrm_setting;

- global $civicrm_setting;

 $civicrm_setting['eu.tttp.publicautocomplete']['params'] = array('contact_type'=> 'Organisation',